M3tesim/reactnd-project-myreads/README.md

 ## Backend Server

-The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods you will need to perform necessary operations on the backend:
+The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods  to perform necessary operations on the backend:

 - [`getAll`](#getall)
 - [`update`](#update)